Auto Workers Claims Attorney

 - Illness linked to frequent chemical exposure

 If any of these injuries, or one not mentioned, occurs, the auto worker should be provided some sort of workers’ compensation, assuming the injury was work-related or happened at the worksite.
 Eager to save money, a dishonest insurance company might reject any initial filing in hopes that the worker does not file an appeal in response.
-Do not forget your rights – always explore your options with a professional workers’ comp lawyer when seeking workers’ compensation.
+Do not forget your rights – always explore your options with a professional auto worker injury lawyer when seeking workers’ compensation.

 Liability Should Not Be a Factor

 In a personal injury claim, the plaintiff has to prove that the defendant was liable for the accident.
 In a workers’ compensation claim, this is not the case.
 If you were hurt while working in an auto shop, even if you were the only one around and you think it was your fault, you are not automatically disqualified from receiving workers’ compensation.
-If your employer has told you otherwise, it is untrue and our Oakland workers’ comp attorneys should be notified right away.
+If your employer has told you otherwise, it is untrue and our auto worker injury attorneys should be notified right away.

 We want to help you recover comfortably – call (888) 740-6434 for a free consultation.